 - Discover other passages that relate to the passage you are studying.
-Here are some sample questions: - What do parallel or similar passages say about this? - How does this same author talk about this specific word or phrase in other passages? - · How is this concept addressed in both the Old Testament and New Testament? - Does Jesus talk about this principle in His teaching? - · What can you learn from comparing different writers' perspectives on this topic?

-4. Learn Application Skills (How does it apply to me?)

-- Come up with a plan to put into practice the Biblical principles you've learned.
+Here are some sample questions: - · What do parallel or similar passages say about this? - · How does this same author talk about this specific word or phrase in other passages? - · How is this concept addressed in both the Old Testament and New Testament? - Does Jesus talk about this principle in His teaching? - What can you learn from comparing different writers' perspectives on this topic? - 4.
+Learn Application Skills (How does it apply to me?) - Come up with a plan to put into practice the Biblical principles you've learned.
 Here are some sample questions: - What would I have done in the situation described in this passage? - What part of this reading is most meaningful to me?
-Why? - Is there a specific caution, promise, or illustration I need to learn from this passage? - What is my plan for success in the area I'm lacking in? - Who will I talk to about the goals I developed as a result of what I read today?
+Why? - · Is there a specific caution, promise, or illustration I need to learn from this passage? - What is my plan for becoming more like Jesus in the areas I learned about? - Who will I talk to about the goals I developed as a result of what I read today?